 If you are disenrolled from Arkansas Total Care, you can be reinstated for the following month with no lapse in coverage.
 To do so, you must reestablish your eligibility and have it entered into the Medicaid Management Information System (MMIS) by the last day of the month.
-To reestablish your eligibility, contact the Medicaid Medical Assistance Office at the number below.
+To reestablish your eligibility, contact the Access Arkansas Eligibility Call Center at 1-800-482-8988.
 The decision to reinstate your eligibility comes from the state of Arkansas, not from Arkansas Total Care.

 If a lapse in eligibility is not resolved within the above timeframe, you will not be reinstated for the following month.
 You will be disenrolled from Arkansas Total Care.
 If a continuity of care issue arises and all parties agree, you can be reinstated into Arkansas Total Care.
-If you have questions about your eligibility or would like to have your eligibility reinstated, call the Access Arkansas eligibility call center at 1-800-482-8988.
+If you have questions about your eligibility or would like to have your eligibility reinstated, call the Access Arkansas Eligibility Call Center at 1-800-482-8988.